kkutsuma/Audio-Visualizer/README.md

 Because each of the pages have a separate controller, but all need to use the same MediaPlayer, we created a singleton class that will hold our MediaPlayer.
 It will hold one instance and each controller can get the media when the page loads.

 This allows us to **not** store all of the actions of a scene into **one** controller.
 Instead we have multiple controllers and can change each module if we like.
 Because of this design, it should allow us to load different types of visualizer's to have different types of displays if we want.

+In addition we ran into the issue that the current graph.fxml file isn't good coding practice and we are in need to change how the file's structured.
+Instead we need the graphController to generate a UI for the graph and hold onto a reference to each bar of the graph.
+This is so that the graphController can manipulate the bars to show the audio spectrum's visuals.
+We think the best way right now is to create a strategy pattern and have that strategy have different types of UI generation.
+This way we can easily change or add to the method's behavior.

 #### Patterns